 comprehensive book is the worst of the lot of books that I went through.

-book does a pretty good job with this one.
+The princeton review book does a pretty good job with this one.
 I had some templates ready for AWA.
 I wrote 2 essays each of both types before the exam just to get the timing right.

 1) You can't do the GMATPrep exams enough number of times.
 Aim to do them atleast twice if not more.

 2) Its all about Pacing.
 Pace yourself well on the exam.
 I took too much time in verbal on the earlier questions and I had very little time for the last 10 qutestions.
 I think that hurt me on the verbal score.

 3) Workout!!
 Running boosts your IQ by 10-20%.

 4) GMAT epitomizes the age old battle between speed and accuracy.
 I struggled to find the right balance.
 In the end I decided to let go of speed for accuracy.
 I found both in verbal and quant I missed a lot of the traps if I went fast.
 Moreover in verbal the faster I tried to read, the less I comprehended and had to just go over the passages again.
 Moreover looking at the way the CAT scores, I knew that even with lots of wrong answers it gives good scores.
 For example I got something like 12-13 wrong in quant and about 15 wrong in verbal and still managed to get a 720 in one of the GMATPrep tests

 .
 The point being, my opinion is rushing through a question might not work.
 A question will take the time it will take to get answered.
 You can't really speed it up by trying to go to fast.
 But if you get a lot of the tougher questions in the beginning and the middle right, you will score high even if you have to guess randomly on a few questions in the end.